WukerDev/PersonAI/README.md

 ## Project Description 📜

-Welcome to the IFAI Chat Bot App repository!
+Welcome to the PersonAI repository!
 This project is a chat application that allows users to interact with various AI-powered personas, such as a yoga specialist, life coach, and more.
 The app leverages OpenAI's GPT-3.5-turbo/GPT-4 model to provide engaging and context-aware conversations.

 ## Screenshots 🌟